samueljackson92/facebook-hashtag-remover/README.md

-facebook-hashtag-remover
+Facebook Hashtag Remover
 ========================

-A Google Chrome extension to remove hashtags from news feed and user timelines.
+A Google Chrome extension to remove annoying hashtags from the Facebook news feed and user timelines.